geraldb/talks/javascript2019.md

 C for systems programming

-SQL for (relational) database queries
+SQL for (relational) database queries programming

+CSS for styling and layout programming

 and so on.

 ## One Language to Rule Them All?! - Bits & Bytes Rule